-1. Does the project implement the goals of the Economic Prosperity Program?
+Does the project implement the goals of the Economic Prosperity Program?

 The proposed project will assist in achieving the goals of the Economic Prosperity Program which includes business retention, expansion, and economic vitality in a significant industry sector.

 Goal - Retention of Jobs: Actively promote the City to companies that will create jobs for Sunnyvale residents.

 Goal - Local Service Businesses: To preserve opportunity for profitable operation of those small local businesses which provide critical support services to other business and to residents.

 The new building will attract companies that will create jobs for Sunnyvale residents.
 The site is located near public transit and commercial centers, which helps to attract high-caliber tenants.

 2. Does this project have a significant net positive fiscal impact over the next 5-20 years?

-Redevelopment of the site as proposed will increase the assessed value of the property and is estimated to result in the City receiving an additional \$34,500 in property taxes annually.
+Redevelopment of the site as proposed will increase the assessed value of the property and is estimated to result in the City receiving an additional \$12,666 in property taxes annually.
 The County, school districts and other agencies would also see increased property tax revenue.
 High quality tenants will generate positive economic impacts by providing jobs and enhancing the image of the City.
 Employees that will occupy these buildings will patronize local Sunnyvale businesses, and visitors may stay in Sunnyvale hotels as well.

-3. Does the project include the provision of on-site corporate headquarters and/or a "point of sale" office?
+Review Criteria Discussion/Explanation 3.
+Does the project include the provision of on-site corporate headquarters and/or a "point of sale" office?
 The proposed building is speculative at this time.
 The available square footage, site and building design will provide an ideal site for use by corporate headquarters or major divisions of a large company.
 4. To what extent does this project provide resident and/or youth employment opportunities both now and in the future?
 A high-quality Class A building is expected to provide additional employment opportunities in the City.
 5. Do the anticipated types and numbers of jobs complement the current and desired future job profile in Sunnyvale?
 The project is designed to accommodate corporate headquarters such as technology companies.
 These types of jobs are consistent with the City's economic development goals and are critical to job expansion.
 6. To what degree do the proposed jobs generate related jobs and services in Sunnyvale?
 The proposed jobs are expected to generate additional demand for nearby services.
 Using the industry multiplier forecast, for every one job created in this industry segment, three additional jobs are created in the community as support services.
 7. The project is intended primarily for a single user or has common/shared management (Action Statement C4.2.2.)
 The building has been designed with the intent of serving a single tenant as a corporate headquarters, but could accommodate multiple tenants.
 8. Can the applicant identify other community benefits that could be attributed to the proposed project?
 The project furthers the City's goal of redevelopment with Class A buildings within the Peery Park District.
 The project will also include a new 11-foot wide public sidewalk along the entire project frontage.
-The new sidewalk will connect with the existing sidewalk to the south, and future development of the adjacent property to the north will be required to complete the sidewalk access to Maude Avenue.